How to Calm a Panting Dog: A Comprehensive Guide - Natural Dog Supplements and Superfoods by Fetched

 Excessive panting tends to occur especially in the summer months if caused by factors such as heatstroke, lack of water or very high heat.
 At other times stress, anxiety or health issues, like heart problems, respiratory problems, or other types of metabolic disorders can also cause unexplained and excessive panting.

-Recognizing Signs of Distress or Illness
+Recognising Signs of Distress or Illness

 It can be important to try and recognise when your dog has excessive panting.
 This proactive approach can help you recognise it early on and take the necessary actions to prevent your dogs condition from getting worse.